origo-map/origo-documentation/content/controls.md

 ### Draw control

 Adds a draw control.
 Drawlayers can be exported or stored with the mapstate functionality.
 It is also possible to import GeoJSON-layers.
+To change what colors to style features with, use the palette-setting in the map config.

 Property | Description
 ---|---